IBM-Cloud/Bluemix-onprem-data/README.md

 	* When asked to "supply an ACL File", specify "/etc/ibm/sgacl.conf" - the file created above.
 	* You can just hit enter and go with the defaults for everythin else.
 	Once the install process is finished, the Secure Gateway client should start automatically.
+        (Note: If your installation is not working, a work-around is to remove the configuration using `sudo rm /etc/ibm/sgenvironment.conf`, install again (see command above) and just hit "enter" for each prompt.
+Thereafter edit the file `sgenvironment.conf` with the required information.
+Start the gateway client manually (see commands below under troubleshooting).

 	d) Verify the Secure Gateway client is connected
 	```